-With that in mind, Clickback MAIL is the tool of choice.
+With that in mind, Clickback is the tool of choice.
 It handles the technical side for you, so you can focus on your campaign.

 For example, any email list deteriorates over time, as people leave jobs, change addresses, and so on.
 Addresses become invalid or inactive, or are repurposed as spam traps and honeypots.
 For this reason, it’s absolutely critical that you run your list through an email list verification service before you send.

-Clickback MAIL has one built in – a powerful, robust series of hygiene checks that clean out bad addresses and spam traps automatically when you upload your list.
+Clickback has one built in – a powerful, robust series of hygiene checks that clean out bad addresses and spam traps automatically when you upload your list.
 No third-party service necessary.